sylhare/sylhare.github.io/_posts/2019/2019-09-27-Kotlin-dsl-with-gradle.md

 }
 ```

-You don't need to apply the plugin just define it and you're good to go.
+You don't need to apply the plugin just define it, and you're good to go.
 Add the basic repositories for your dependencies:

 ```kotlin